 It’s been said that I believe in the power of positive thinking.
 In fact, I believe in the power of negative thinking.
 I happen to be very conservative in business.
 I always go into the deal anticipating the worst.
 If you plan for the worst—if you can live with the worst—the good will always take care of itself

-I agree, and I have grown to consider this mindset such an important part of success that I added it to my “Ultimate Power” eBook.
+I agree, and I have grown to consider this mindset such an important part of the success that I added it to my “Ultimate Power” eBook.

 Protect the downside and the upside will take care of itself